-The Bishop Museum has gourds made on the island of Ni'ihau 400 years ago that were made using a technique only ever seen in the Hawaiian Islands called "The Ni'ihau Method."
+The Bishop Museum has gourds made on the island of Ni'ihau 400 years ago that were made using a technique only ever seen in the Hawaiian Islands called "The Ni'ihau Method or Niʻihau technic."
 But the method died with the artisans.
-So in the early '80's, Dr. Bruce Chrisman researched the Pawahe gourd (water bottle) and did his homework.
+So in the early '80's, Dr. Bruce Chrisman researched the Pawehe gourd (water bottle) and did his homework.
 Chrisman's research revealed the process now called "The Ni'ihau Method."

 First you pick a green gourd off the vine when the vine and leaves are brown and dried.
 The gourd is then transformed by scraping off parts of the skin and leaving other parts of skin on.
 The part carved away becomes the lighter color on the finished gourd.
 The part where skin was left on becomes the dark brown color of dye that is poured and kept inside the gourd for at least 3 weeks.
-I like to use Hawaiian Sandalwood bark dye when I can get the bark.
+The dye goes through the gourd to the skin through osmosis.
+I like to use Hawaiian Sandalwood bark (iliahi bark) dye when I can get the bark, which is what mt ancestors used.
 You have to keep the vessel filled up daily by topping it off every other day.
 This is a stinky process so do it away from the house.
 I put a cork in the end or cover it so that it doesn't attract flies and such.
-I leave the dye in for 8 weeks.
+I leave the dye in for up to 8 weeks.
 I can tell by how the outside of the gourd looks when it is ready to scrape off and clean the finished ipu.
 When a gourd is curing, it goes through a molding process.
 So the skin may look dark after 3 weeks but I want to make sure it is going to dye well so I leave it longer.

 After the time is up, I dump out all the dye and take it to the sea and scrub it clean.
 In the ancient times our ancestors used coconut husks to scrub the skin off the gourd.
 I then fill it up with sea water and leave it for a week.
 Because of the evasive worms and other pests that have come from other parts of the world, gourds in Hawaii are now prone to being eaten by certain pests unless they are cured correctly.
 The old method is to soak in salt water for one week keeping it topped off.
 Another method is the use of boric acid powder mixed in with water filling the gourd and leaving in for 24 hours.